‘Every Year After’: Everything We Know About Carley Fortune’s Romance Adaptation

 Gareth Cattermole / Getty Images Alberto E. Rodriguez / Getty Images for Disney

 Fortune published Every Summer After in 2022, and it quickly became a massive hit.
 She recently published One Golden Summer, which centers around an essential character in Every Summer After.
 The Prime Video adaptation will feature a significant change: the title.
-The series will be titled Every Year After instead of Every Summer After.
+The series will be called Every Year After instead of Every Summer After.

 What is Every Year After about?